 Here are five reasons your nonprofit will benefit from stock donations:

-A study done by fundraising expert Dr. Russell James proves that regardless of your organization’s fundraising levels, raising gifts of non-cash assets, such as stock, makes you significantly more successful.
+A study done by fundraising expert Dr. Russell James found that securing gifts of non-cash assets, such as stock, makes nonprofits significantly more successful.

 Stock donations aren’t just an investment in your organization’s future — they can also help your nonprofit with its immediate fundraising needs.
 Five years might seem like a long time to see growth, but James’ research also found that in the same year nonprofits began accepting donations of non-cash assets, their total average gift size increased by 26%.